 Then - The Ceremony

 After filling the Quaich with the liquid of your choice, you each hold a handle and help the other take a sip - showing you trust one another to share the cup.
 While Scotch whisky was the traditional drink, these days you can choose what you like – you can even combine two drinks, symbolising two becoming one.

-The Master of Ceremonies or Toastmaster can say a few words – you could write your own, incorporating your own special thoughts and hopes.
+The Master of Ceremonies or Toastmaster can then say a few words – you could write your own, incorporating your own special thoughts and hopes.
 A simple example would be:

-"To celebrate the marriage of [Name] and [Name], will now share in drinking from the Quaich.
+"To celebrate the marriage of [Name] and [Name], they will now share in drinking from the Quaich.
 Drinking from the Quaich, a two-handled loving cup, is an ancient Scottish tradition that seals the bond between two people and marks the blending of two families.
 It symbolizes the love and trust implied by the bond as the new couple shares the first drink of their marriage together.”

 The Quaich can also be passed amongst the Wedding Party (and even the rest of the guests), with a family member ensuring it is kept refilled - as is the Scottish way.

 A Quaich makes an excellent wedding or anniversary gift and can be engraved with clan crests, messages of goodwill, names & dates, quotes from poems etc.